aerospaceresearch/gcp-osm/README.md

 ## Motivation

-Wie should a human, when creating photogrammetry, search for GCPs in images and georeference them manually?
+Why should a human, when creating photogrammetry, search for GCPs in images and georeference them manually?
 With QR codes we have multiple possibilities to automate that process.

 ## Possible usage of QR codes